 Medium well steak will have a mostly brown center and firm texture.
 The meat will be drier as water evaporates during the cooking process.

 Well Done – 160+F

-A great number of factors can affect cooking time.
+A great number of factors can affect cooking time and cooked steak levels.
 Appliances may vary and weather or altitude can all change the speed at which a steak cooks.
 Our cooking charts are as accurate as possible with a controlled cook at a consistent cooking temperature.
 However, because of influences beyond your control, the best way to gauge steak doneness is to measure the internal temperature of your steak with an accurate thermometer.

-Test for doneness by inserting an instant-read thermometer through the side of the thickest part of the steak for an accurate temperature reading.
+Test for doneness by inserting an instant-read thermometer through the side of the thickest part of the steak for an accurate temperature reading, be sure not touch bone or fat.
 Use our steak doneness chart to cook to the desired temperature.

 For a juicy, delicious steak, it needs to rest 3-5 minutes.
 This will help the juices redistribute for the best-tasting and juiciest steaks.
 Keep in mind, the temperature of your steak may increase up to 5 degrees as it rests.
 Top with a simple compound butter for an amazing steak dinner.